freevo/kaa-base/doc/async/inprogress.rst

    A practical demonstration of this protocol is in the Signal object, which implements the __inprogress__ method.
-The returned InProgress in that case is finished with the signal is next emitted.
+The returned InProgress in that case is finished when the signal is next emitted.
 Any object implementing the __inprogress__ protocol can be passed directly to the constructor of InProgressAny or InProgressAll.